dart-lang/ecosystem/pkgs/firehose/README.md

 * If the package versioning is correct and consistent, see `firehose` description above.
 * If a changelog entry has been added.
 * If all `.dart` files have a license header.
+* How the test coverage is affected by the PR.

 This tool can work with either single package repos or with mono-repos (repos containing several packages).